gedw99/gio-proposals/README.md

 There are many ways to manage the network aspects in GIO.

 GRPC, NATS, Websockets, http, go-kit, etc, etc

+## Notify

+In tandan with Navigation Component, allow in app and out of app notifications.

+## Pack

+Patterns for packing apps for Web, Desktop, Mobile, IOT.

+## Scripting

+Patterns for using scripting / interpreters withing gio apps.

+## SEO

+Approach for building Web apps where the app can still be scraped by Google, etc.

 ## Servers